 If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.
 1 John 1:9 (NASB)

 It is important to remember that if you are a Christian, regular confession of your sins is not required to maintain your salvation.
 At the moment of saving faith, all of a Christian’s past, present and future sins are forgiven.
-In theology we say that a Christian is positionally perfect even though they still sin.
-That is, a Christian has been declared to be as righteous as God.
-That means the person has eternal life and is going to heaven.
-Because we still sin, Ephesians 4:30 and 1 Thessalonians 5:19 tell us that we grieve the Holy Spirit when we sin, and confession restores that relation.
-Confession does not “keep me saved.”
-1 John 1:9 is about regular restoration of a Christian’s relationship with God and not about maintaining his or her salvation.
+That is, a Christian has been declared to be as righteous as Jesus Christ when we believe in Him and place our trust in Him.
+Ephesians 2:6 and 1 Peter 1:4 say that Christians already have a reservation in heaven.
+That means Christians have been promised eternal life and are going to heaven.
+Yet, Christians still sin day-to-day (1 John 1:8).
+Ephesians 4:30 and 1 Thessalonians 5:19 tell us that we grieve the Holy Spirit when we sin.
+That is why 1 John 1:9 urges Christians to regularly confess ours.
+It restores a Christian’s relationship with God.
+Day-to-day confession is not about maintaining a Christian’s salvation.
 We encourage you to read, “What is the difference between holy and righteous in the Bible?“

 Suggested Links:What is the meaning of the word repentance in the Bible?